formspark/documentation/docs/html-form/submit-in-different-tab.md

 # Submit in different tab

-When setting the "target" attribute to "\_blank", the form will be submitted in a new tab.
+When setting the `target` attribute to "\_blank", the form will be submitted in a new tab.

 ```html
 <form action="https://submit-form.com/your-form-id" target="_blank">